-Early Years Act, 2014 defines a child as under the age of 13 years, the Ontario government is taking steps to support continuity of care for children with special needs.
-Parents of children with special needs who were in receipt of a service or received financial assistance before August 31, 2017 will be allowed to continue to receive assistance/services until that child turns 18 years, provided that they meet other eligibility criteria that are unrelated to age (see Ontario Regulation 138/15).
+Early Years Act, 2014 defines a child as under the age of 13 years, to support continuity of care, children with special needs who were in receipt of a service or who received financial assistance before August 31, 2017 will be allowed to continue to receive assistance/services until they turn 18 years, provided that they meet other eligibility criteria that are unrelated to age (see Ontario Regulation 138/15).
 For example, if a person with special needs started to receive financial assistance at age 12 years on August 30, 2017, he/she is eligible to continue receiving that financial assistance until he/she turns 18 in the year 2023.
 This provision means that these adolescents will not experience a financial assistance disruption based on their age.